 He meant that Wei Wuxian should feel lucky to be wanted at all.

-Wei Wuxian did not move from his place in the shadows even after Zhu Yuansu walked away.
+Wei Wuxian did not move from his spot in the shadows after Zhu Yuansu walked away.
 He followed him with his eyes until his thin silhouette vanished behind a wider hall, and even then he looked to be slithering around like someone trying to hide something.
 Even now, he clung to shade and darkness as if it could fully hide him.